 for climbing.
 If you want to help see Fred Beckey’s story told, your

 donations to the AAC for this project will be applied directly to the production of this important historical documentary.
 Donations are kindly accepted from members and non-members.
-Please send us a quick email prior to any donations towards "Direct Beckey" at email@example.com so we can make sure it is processed correctly.
+Please send us a quick email prior to any donations towards "Fred Beckey Film" at email@example.com so we can make sure it is processed correctly.
 Thanks!!!

 Simply click the "Donate Now" button below and be linked directly to the AAC's donation page.
 Be sure to allocate donation to "other".
-You must mention "Direct Beckey" in the comments field.
+You must mention "Fred Beckey Film" in the comments field.

-Make checks payable to The American Alpine Club, make sure to mention "Direct Beckey" on the check or included in a note.
+Make checks payable to The American Alpine Club, make sure to mention "Fred Beckey Film" on the check or included in a note.
 The AAC 710 Tenth Street Suite 100 Golden, CO 80401

 Call the AAC office (303)384-0110 to

 make a gift of stock or other property.
-You must mention "Direct Beckey" for your donation.
+You must mention "Fred Beckey Film" for your donation.

 Donations of $500 and up will receive a signed copy of